dmorais/rede/README.md

 optional arguments:
-  -h, --help            show this help message and exit -f FILE, --file FILE  A text file containing a list of Lattes names and/or
+  -h, --help            show this help message and exit -f FILE, --file FILE  A csv file containing a list of Lattes names and
                         Lattes id
   -p, --pub             Given a list of Lattes id extract the list of
                         publications of an CV